Hanson Edward Ely: Military career

-Ely was born in Independence, Iowa, on November 23, 1867.
-He graduated from the United States Military Academy in 1891.
-His fellow classmates included Andrew Hero Jr., James Francis McIndoe, John W. Heavey, John Jewsbury Bradley and Edwin B. Winans, all future general officers.
+Ely was born in Independence, Iowa, on November 23, 1867, the son of Eugene Hanson Ely and Julia Lamb Ely.
+After attending various local schools he entered the United States Military Academy (USMA) at West Point, New York in 1887, from where he graduated from there over four years later.
+His classmates included Andrew Hero Jr., James Francis McIndoe, John W. Heavey, John Jewsbury Bradley and Edwin B. Winans, all future general officers.
 He was commissioned into the 22nd Infantry Regiment.

-After serving in Montana, North Dakota, and Nebraska, Ely became a Professor of Military Science and Tactics at the University of Iowa, serving in this position from 1897 to 1898.
+After serving in Montana, North Dakota, and Nebraska, Ely became a professor of Military Science and Tactics at the University of Iowa, serving in this position from 1897 to 1898.
 During the Spanish–American War, Ely reported to his regiment at Camp Wikoff and then served in the Philippines from 1899 to 1901.
 In addition to commanding General Frederick Funston's mounted scouts, Ely served as a regimental and district adjutant in Luzon.
 He received his first Silver Star due to his efforts in the Philippines.

 Ely graduated from the Infantry and Cavalry School in July 1905 and the Staff College in July 1906.
 He attended the German Army Maneuvers in 1906, and he again served in the Philippines from 1907 to 1912.
 Ely twice commanded Company K of the 26th Infantry.

 Ely served with Funston on the United States occupation of Veracruz in 1914.
 He graduated from a course at the United States Army War College in May 1916.